juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Monthly Notes: November 2019'
+title: "Monthly Notes: November 2019"
-description: ' November saw the end of my contract at Signet and the start of a new contract at the Chartered Management Institute (CMI).
-I have worked with them before and they asked to come back to help them with a new project.'
+description: "November saw the end of my contract at Signet and the start of a new contract at the Chartered Management Institute (CMI).
+I have worked with them before and they asked to come back to help them with a new project."
 keywords:
   - freelance web designer
   - contract front-end developer